Anglers Booking Team

 Hard-bodied diving lures with strong vibrations are useful when Marlin are feeding below the surface.
 These lures dive to targeted depths and can be trolled alongside plungers or bullets to cover different water layers.

 In the previous part, we analyzed the best lures for Marlin fishing.
-In the next section, we explain which strategy to use with lures.
-Don't miss the parts below.
+Up next, we break down the strategies you should use with those lures.
+Keep reading for the essential tactics below.

 Trolling is the most common method for Marlin.
 Spread multiple lures behind the boat.
 For that, you can use outriggers and flat lines.
 Skirted plugs, bullet lures, and wide-range plugs are ideal.
 Keep a steady speed, but vary it occasionally to provoke strikes.
 Trolling covers a large area.